-I’ve been making variations of this dish for years, inspired by this recipe for tender & crisp chicken legs by Jamie Oliver.
+I’ve been making variations of this dish for years, inspired by a recipe for tender & crisp chicken legs by Jamie Oliver.
 I love the original recipe and have adapted it heavily — to the point where I don’t know if it’s even fair to say this is an adaptation of a Jamie Oliver creation — Mr. Oliver might take offense that I’ve turned his simple roast chicken into a South Asian style curry!
-I mean, if the Brits coined the term “curry” and spurred the creation of “chicken tikka masala”, isn’t it only natural to reverse engineer roast chicken into chicken curry?
-(I’m half joking.)
+I mean, if the Brits coined the term “curry” and spurred the creation of “chicken tikka masala”, isn’t it only natural for South Asians to reverse engineer roast chicken into chicken curry?
+(I’m joking.
+Sorta.)

-While not the same as a traditional chicken curry or one that is cooked over the stove, this is my go-to whenever I need a low-effort dish that is still delicious and satisfies my cravings for comfort food (which, true to my Bangladeshi roots, typically includes curries and rice).
+While not the same as a traditional chicken curry or one that is cooked over the stove, this is my go-to whenever I need a low-effort dish that is still delicious and satisfies my comfort food cravings (which, true to my Bangladeshi roots, typically includes curries, lentils and rice).
 This requires very little work compared to a traditional stovetop curry and because of the minimal hands-on time it also easily doubles to feed larger crowds.
-It’s great for a Sunday night dinner when you have errands to run or evenings when you have company but don’t want to make anything demanding your attention.
+It’s great for a Sunday night dinner when you have errands to run or on evenings when you have company but don’t want to make anything demanding attention.

 I use a blend of Sri Lankan unroasted and roasted curry powders for this but the recipe also works fabulously with a Madras blend curry powder or any other curry powders.
-If you don’t have a curry powder at home, use whatever combination of spices you like to add in your curries (refer to my notes at the end).
+If you don’t have a curry powder at home, use whatever combination of spices you normally add to your favorite curries or spicy stews (refer to my notes at the end).
 Substituting other fresh herbs such as cilantro or basil also work well if you can’t find curry leaves.
-For more flavor you may add ginger and garlic paste, although it isn’t necessary in this recipe.
+For more flavor you may add ginger and garlic paste, although it isn’t necessary.
 To create a more substantial one-pot meal, I like to add in canned chickpeas halfway during the cooking process.

 We almost always eat this with rice but it also goes well with other grains like quinoa.
 Often I’ll add different vegetables to the pot — carrots, cabbage, and sturdy cooking greens all work well.
 Get creative with the combinations, I’m sure you’ll love whatever you come up with.